grantbelford/N225-Equity-Statarb---Brute-Force-vs.-k-Means-Clustering/README.md

 9. Both Sojitz and Sumitomo are sogo shosha (general trading companies) which could explain their similar return pattern.

-10. However this pair performed the worse total return-wise in backtesting where we saw (Mar24) Sumitomo share price (major copper mine acquisition announcement) decouple from Sojitz & (Aug24) JPY volatility spike (both names moved together but spreads widened permanently).
+10. However this pair performed the worse total return-wise in statarb backtesting where we saw (Mar24) Sumitomo share price (major copper mine acquisition announcement) decouple from Sojitz & (Aug24) JPY volatility spike (both names moved together but spreads widened permanently).

 11. The remaining 4 k-Means top picks pairs were all different industries and also no overlap with Strat1 picks (ref: Fig4).